 6. Make prudent use of reserves.
 Over the last decade, the County built reserves in most of its economically sensitive funds.
 For the General Fund, the unreserved fund balance was increased from 6 percent to 8 percent, which is the maximum allowed by County policy.
 A separate \$26 million Rainy Day Fund was also funded.
 For Metro Transit, a reserve sufficient to maintain service through a typical recession was created.
 For the Mental Illness and Drug Dependency (MIDD) Fund, a recessionary reserve was also created, but some of this was used to expand critical services in the 2019-2020 Budget.
 These reserves allow many services to be maintained that would otherwise have to be reduced due to the COVID recession.
-Figure 4 shows how the County's General Fund reserves have changed over time:
+Figure 4 shows how the County's General Fund reserves have changed over time.

 The General Fund emerged from the Great Recession with a 6 percent unreserved fund balance and \$16 million in the Rainy Day Fund.
 The unreserved fund balance was gradually increased to 8 percent by 2016.
-On several occasions, unexpected General Fund revenues were deposited into the Rainy Day Fund to bring its balance above \$26 million.
-Figure 4 shows the proposal to reduce unreserved fund balance to 6 percent as part of the 2021-2022 Proposed Budget.
+On several occasions, unexpected General Fund revenues were deposited into the Rainy Day Fund to bring its balance above \$20.7 million.
+Figure 4 shows the plan in the Adopted Budget to reduce unreserved fund balance to 6 percent by the end of 2022.
+The large estimated 2020 year-end fund balance includes about \$46.5 million of planned General Fund expenditures that instead have been covered by federal funds.
+It is expected that these will be fully spent as part of COVID response in 2021.
+The County Council also approved spending about \$5 million from the Rainy Day Fund to continue critical COVID response programs in January 2021, with the hope that additional federal funding will cover these costs thereafter.

-- of job reductions.
+- 7. Continue effective human resources management to reduce the effect of job reductions.
 Once the 2020 recession started, it was clear that significant staffing reductions were going to be needed for the 2021-2022 Budget.
 The County's Voluntary Separation Program (VSP) was extended to many agencies to help minimize the number of layoffs.
 VSP provides a cash incentive to an employee who chooses to retire, which allows the employing agency to eliminate the position without a layoff or to fill the position with a new employee at a lower wage level.
-As of September 3, 279 Metro Transit employees and 52 employees of other agencies had been approved for VSP.
-These numbers will grow over the course of the fall.
+Approximately 350 employees took advantage of this program.
 Agencies also were prudent in holding vacancies open in anticipation of budget reductions.
-These actions will allow hundreds of positions to be eliminated with far fewer layoffs. - 8.
+These actions allowed hundreds of positions to be eliminated with far fewer layoffs. - 8.
 Propose use of reserves to buy time for federal action.
 It currently appears that the federal government will not take meaningful new steps to provide funding for COVID response until after the November election, if then.
 Through a separate proposal, Executive Constantine will propose using \$4 million from the County's Rainy Day Fund to continue two types of COVID responses for one month in 2021: operation of the isolation and quarantine facilities and continued deintensification of homeless shelters through hotel leases and vouchers.
 This will provide an opportunity for the federal government to provide additional funding for COVID response in January.
 State funding is expected to be available for continuing at least some Public Health COVID responses in 2021.